Solve 2 Western Blotting Problems with 1 Vial of TidyBlot

 Fig. 2.
 Comparison of HRP conjugated TidyBlot Western Blot Detection Reagent (lanes 2 & 3) to a standard anti-mouse IgG (H/L) secondary antibody (lanes 5 & 6).
 In contrast to the anti-mouse secondary antibody, TidyBlot Reagent only binds to the Mouse Anti-Human Actin Gamma PrecisionAb Antibody (MCA5776GA) used for detection (lane 2).
 Lanes 3 & 6 are no primary antibody controls.
 Please note that TidyBlot Reagent is HRP conjugated and that the western blot bands (red) and protein standards (green) have been pseudocolored.

-The table below summarizes the two main western blotting problems that TidyBlot Reagent helps you solve.
+The tables below summarizes the two main western blotting problems that TidyBlot Reagent helps you solve.

 When performing western blot detection of IP samples: